An Ode to Camp Counselor Chic

 Written by Molly Bloomfield

 The world of fashion that we live in is insanely fast-paced.
 Before one trend settles, another is surging to the forefront of our attention.
 From Emi Jay claw clips, to Parke crewnecks, these products and their social media marketing tactics have caused fashion conformity and homogeneity to increase.
-Everyone’s constantly moving on the next big thing, and it’s difficult to slow down.
+Everyone is constantly moving onto the next big thing, and it is becoming increasingly difficult to slow down.

 In this time where trends are fleeting, I find refuge in the summer camp I’ve been going to since I was eight years old and where I now am a counselor for those eight year old girls.
 Nestled in the hills of New Hampshire, my summer camp is removed from this hustle and bustle.
 Campers don’t have technology or phones, so time at camp is unplugged and authentic.
-Days are filled with activities such as sailing, hiking, arts and crafts, swimming, photography, and tennis.
-There’s no mirrors, no way to worry about one’s appearance.
+Days are filled with activities including sailing, hiking, arts and crafts, swimming, photography, and tennis.
+There’s no mirrors at camp, creating an environment disconnected from appearance.
 This authenticity creates outfits and fashion that are more about practicality and comfort instead of whatever is trending on social media at the time.

-Camp has always been a huge part of me, and it’s where I learned crucial lessons about friendship and love as a young girl, whether that be from my friendships or from my own counselors.
-The older counselors always seemed so cool, effortlessly fashionable and stylish all while having a limited wardrobe.
-Now, as the counselor and role model, I’ve embraced this role, and worked to create unique and practical outfits while not letting outside trends cause too much of an influence.
+Camp has always been a huge part of my life, being the place where I learned crucial lessons about friendship and love as a young girl, whether that be from my friendships or from my counselors.
+The older counselors always seemed so cool to me, effortlessly fashionable and stylish all while having a limited and practical wardrobe.
+Now as the counselor and role model, I’ve embraced this role, and worked to create unique and practical outfits while not letting outside trends cause too much of an influence on my camp style.

 Generally, summer camp fashion is a fashion that seems to persist.
 Since the 70s and before, camp counselors have been rocking “jorts”, oversized tees, and fleeces.
 This enduring style persists to today, and at my camp, you can still find people wearing these oversized Levi’s jean shorts and Patagonia fleeces.
 Sundresses are also popular for the more dressier parts of camp, as well as long skirts and tank tops.
 For footwear, Birkenstocks sandals and Adidas sneakers are well-liked for their durability and sustainability, shoes which have been worn by camp counselors for ages and have stood the test of time.